Alaska REAL ID, CDL, and Driver’s Licenses

 3. Proof of Alaska Residency

-Bring two documents proving your physical address.
-At least one must display your full address (city, state, and ZIP code) on the same document.
+Bring two documents showing your physical address (city, state, and ZIP).
+At least one must list the full address on the same document.
+Examples include

 4. Name Change History (If Applicable)